magao-x/MagAOX/README.md

 ## 5 Documentation

-The code is more-or-less carefully documented with doxygen, though the doxyfile has not been created.
+The code is more-or-less carefully documented with doxygen

-- [] Init doxygen doc system
+- [] Complete doxygen doc system
+- [] Script construction of complete docs from various places (doxygen, and the markdown app docs)
+- [] Create system to automatically make c.l. option table for each app
 - [] Decide: do we use github pages, or host it on one of the snazzy magao-x domains?

+## 6 To-Do

+To-do items are listed in the above sections.
+Also see the Todo page in the doxygen html.
+Other misc. items below:

+- [] split base INDI off into separate repo, which will be the minimum someone needs to have INDI utils for interacting with MagAO-X without installing the whole tree.
+- [] create indiserver startup script which takes a list of drivers from a config file, creates symlinks to xindidriver as needed, and then starts indiserver itself.
+- [] start issue tracking